SivapriyaaKannappan/FRAN-Reaging/README.md

   * Total sample count - No. of img_ids * No. of age_ids = 1400 * 16 = 22,400
   Training * Iterations - 22,400/8 = 2800 iterations
   * In the Sampler, for every epoch, the image identities are permuted to shuffle their order
+### Hyperparameter Values for 1024 X 1024 Training Images
+* Image Size - 1024 X 1024
+  * Data augmentation
+    * Add color jittering to brightness, contrast, saturation and hue uniformly sampled from the range (0.9, 1.1), (0.9, 1.1), (0.9, 1.1), (-0.1, 0.1) respectively.
+    * Randomly rotated for a degree sampled from (-3, 3)
+    * Randomly cropped to 512 x 512
+  * Training Epochs - 60
+  * Generator's Learning Rate - 1e-04
+  * Discriminator Learning Rate - 1e-05
+  * Scheduler
+    * Step-size - 5
+    * Gamma - 0.9
+  * Mini-batch size - 8
+    * No of identities per mini-batch - 4
+    * No of samples per identity - 2
+  * Total sample count - No. of img_ids * No. of age_ids = 1400 * 16 = 22,400
+  Training * Iterations - 22,400/8 = 2800 iterations
+  * In the Sampler, for every epoch, the image identities are permuted to shuffle their order
+### Hyperparameter Values for 512 X 512 Training Images
+* Image Size - 1024 X 1024
+  * Data augmentation
+    * Add color jittering to brightness, contrast and saturation uniformly sampled from the range (0.9, 1.1), (0.9, 1.1) and (0.9, 1.1) respectively.
+    * Randomly rotated for a degree sampled from (-3, 3)
+    * Resize to 512 x 512
+  * Training Epochs - 70
+  * Generator's Learning Rate - 1e-04
+  * Discriminator Learning Rate - 1e-04
+  * Scheduler
+    * Step-size - 5
+    * Gamma - 0.9
+  * Mini-batch size - 8
+    * No of identities per mini-batch - 4
+    * No of samples per identity - 2
+  * Total sample count - No. of img_ids * No. of age_ids = 1400 * 16 = 22,400
+  Training * Iterations - 22,400/8 = 2800 iterations
+  * In the Sampler, for every epoch, the image identities are permuted to shuffle their order
 ### Weights & Biases
 The training progress can be visualized in real-time using [Weights & Biases](https://wandb.ai/).
 Loss curves, validation curves are logged to the platform.
 When launching a training, a link will be printed in the console.
 Click on it to go to your dashboard.
 If you have an existing W&B account, you can link it